 If you are OK with all this and want a big adventure, then please come with us, if not, then contact us and we can suggest other options for you, which could include one of our Private Charters or another operator.

 What’s the weather like?

-If you are travelling in September, October or November in the Kimberley, it will be BLOODY HOT.
+If you are travelling in April, May, September or October in the Kimberley, it will be BLOODY HOT.

 Days over 40 degrees Celsius are common.

 To counter these hot conditions we do things like;